-In case of PCOS patients can affect by miscarriages, maternal diabetes and may be complications like premature births.
+In the case of PCOS patients can affect by miscarriages, maternal diabetes and may be complications like premature births.

 If you are a polycystic ovary patient, you must take extra precautions during pregnancy.
-Regularly consult a doctor and make checkup.
+Regularly consult a doctor and make a checkup.

 What complications can be caused by this disease?